19bk/water_shop_app/README.md

 ## Configuration

-### M-Pesa Integration
+### Payment Integration

-To configure M-Pesa integration:
+To configure Paymnet integration:

 1. Obtain API credentials from Safaricom Developer Portal.
 2. Add your payment credentials to the `lib/config/mpesa_config.dart` file (create if it doesn't exist):